 0xX2 --> 0b0010 0xX6 --> 0b0110 0xXA --> 0b1010 0xXB --> 0b1011 0xXC --> 0b1100 0xXD --> 0b1101 0xXE --> 0b1110 0xXF --> 0b1111

 than the MAC address is locally administered.
-As it turns out you also could use an randomised MAC address for the WiFi when you're connected.
-This is done by Microsoft in Windows 10.
+As it turns out you also could use an randomized MAC address for the WiFi when you're connected to an AP.
+This is done for example by Microsoft in Windows 10.
 They do this with a SHA-256 which looks like this:

 addr = SHA-256(SSID, macaddr, connId, secret) (Source)

 In my opinion this is the best way to go.

 The good thing is, that the iPhone doesn't send out all the known SSIDs.
 And it does MAC address randomization when probing for WiFi's. (unassociated)

 When your phone sends out a probe requests with an SSID, you could not only identify the user, but also locate him where he lives.
 Especially if he was really creative with his WiFi-SSID.
 You could do this with a database query at wigle.org.
 On wigle.org users (and organizations?!) upload MAC address surveys from their laptop or phone.
 Just search for the 'unique' WiFi address.
 And even on Android phones, which do MAC randomization the phones send out the SSIDs.
 Someone could just create an fake AP with one of those SSIDs and the device will automatically connect to it.
 This even works with RADIUS.
 So basically the phone is basically screaming out loud the SSIDs it wants to connect to, then someone sees these SSIDs, creates an fake AP and the phone will try to connect to it.
 There is no authentication if the WiFi is an unencrypted one, like the ones you find at coffee shops.
 Your phone will not know that there is an Fake-AP.